Oophaga sylvatica: Diet

-O. sylvaticas diet consists primarily of leaf litter arthropods.
+Oophaga sylvaticas diet consists primarily of leaf litter arthropods.
 Researchers found in an Ecuadorian sample of this species that the majority of its diet consists of ants, ranging anywhere from 40% to 86%.
 A total of 44 ant genera were found, from 9 subfamilies, with the Myrmicinae subfamily constituting a majority.
 Other insects the frog consumes include mites, springtails, and insect larvae, however these species are consumed at a much smaller abundance and the consumption of these species are dependent on the abundance present in the frog's ecosystem.
 The ant and mite species O. sylvatica consumes contributes to its accumulation of and variation in alkaloid toxins stored in its skin, which is used as a defense mechanism.

 Deforestation can cause dietary changes in frog populations that live in deforested pastureland compared to frogs that live in the rainforest.
 The diet of pastureland frogs has a much smaller variety of alkaloids in it due to a reduced variety of ants, mites, and termites available to feed on compared to rainforest frogs.
 This translates to a reduced variety of alkaloids being sequestered in the pastureland frogs for their own defenses.

 Reproduction and life cycle

-O. sylvatica males fertilize eggs externally.
+Oophaga sylvatica males fertilize eggs externally.
 Because their eggs are laid in or near shallow pools on land, this species lays fewer and larger eggs than its water-laying counterparts.
 Laying fewer eggs is believed to provide each egg with more resources to mature so that at the time of hatching, it has a greater chance of surviving on land, as tadpoles need water to survive.
 Clutch sizes typically range between 4 and 20 eggs.